 There are already cases where food processing factories are requiring as a prerequisite the provision of detailed logs with farming practices along with the purchased harvested yields.
 Going a step further there is also the requirement from some food processors that the farmers are utilizing data-driven agricultural decision support services besides the digital recording of farming actions.
-For example, this is the case for the farmers across EU that have contracts with Barilla41 food processing company.
-The farmers are utilizing -among others- the
+For example, this is the case for the farmers are utilizing -among others- the Barilla38 food processing company.
+The farmers are utilizing -among others- the Granoduro.net39 FMIS and farm advisory service in order to both optimize the applied farming practices but also to provide track records of all crop interventions, enabling the compliance with various regulation schemes.